-You set the default tool preferences for the layout directly from the boxes.
+On both Windows and macOS, you can set the default tool preferences for the layout directly from the boxes.
 To set the tool preferences, set up a box the way you want and then use Edit > Set Tool Preferences From Selected to push the box's attributes to the tool preferences.
 Use the Edit > Restore Tool Preferences to Default to restore the tool preferences to the default settings.
+You can Set Tool Preferences for Current layout or all New Layouts.
+Similarly, you can Reset Tool Preferences for Current layout or all New Layouts.